 This Loropetalum is more deer resistant than your average plant, however, it’s not deer-proof.

 Other than a container planting, some popular uses for the Purple Pixie Loropetalum are as an accent, mass planting, or slope planting.

 Purple Pixie Loropetalum Care

-Grows best in rich soil with good drainage.
-Loropetalums commonly experience root rot when planted in soil with poor drainage.
+- Grows best in rich, slightly acidic soil with good drainage.
+Loropetalums may experience root rot when planted in soil with poor drainage.

-Water 3-4 times per week during the first growing season to help the Purple Pixie grow extensive roots that will improve its chances of long-term success.
-During the second growing season, water 2-3 times per week is generally sufficient.
+- Water 3-4 times per week during the first growing season to help the Purple Pixie grow extensive roots and improve its chances of long-term success.
+During the second growing season, supplementary water 2-3 times per week is generally sufficient.

 Purple Pixie Loropetalum Spacing Requirements

 For seamless foliage mounds, plant your Purple Pixie Loropetalum 2.5′ apart.
 For space between shrubs, plant them 5+ feet apart.